-However, it’s not fair to describe Carcassonne in only a few sentences only!
-In this post, I share all the beautiful things I discovered about Carcassonne–the 10 reasons why you should visit Carcassonne.
+Honestly, it’s impossible to do justice to Carcassonne in a mere few sentences!
+In this post, I’ll reveal all the delightful aspects of Carcassonne that I uncovered — the 10 beautiful reasons why you should visit Carcassonne.

 Use the table of contents to skip to topics.